-- Students must earn at least a B- in each: - PSYCH 520: Adult Psychotherapy; - o PSYCH 544: Clinical Health and Primary Care Psychology. - Students must earn an "Acceptable" rating on their annual evaluation for "quality of academic work" prior to leaving for the pre-doctoral clinical internship.
+- Students must earn at least a B- in each:

+- PSYCH 520: Adult Psychotherapy

+- Students must earn an "Acceptable" rating on their annual evaluation for "quality of academic work" prior to leaving for the pre-doctoral clinical internship.
 If "quality of academic work" is rated as "unacceptable" for any annual evaluation before that year, a remediation plan will be implemented.